The Babysitter Story

 She runs from the house as the police arrive.
 The madman escapes but they find the children upstairs dead and a bloody axe laying on the bedroom floor next to an open window.

 Note: The baby-sitter urban legend is as old as the hills.
-In this story, the man is always calling from the "upstairs extension," but it's unlikely that he would be able ring the phone from an extension.
+In this story, the man is always calling from the "upstairs extension" (in the days of the landline), but it's unlikely that he would be able ring the phone from an extension.
 In most instances, he would have to be calling from a separate phone line upstairs.

 Notice how the perpetrator gets away, leaving him "on the loose" to prey on other innocent teenage girls?
 It makes for some great storytelling, particularly when the crime is not solved.